 Whether you’re a small, growing business or a large brand with a multi-million-pound marketing budget, here are the pros and cons of producing video content in-house:

-Pros of making your own film
+Pros of making your own video

 - Speed – you can film and upload within minutes or go live on social media